crustyoldhuman/SSVidPlayer/README.md

 2. Open `SSVidPlayer.html` in your browser of choice (Firefox/Chrome/Edge recommended for RTX VSR).
 3. Drag and drop any `.mp4`, `.mkv`, or `.webm` file into the browser window.
 4. (Optional) Drag and drop an `.srt` file to instantly load subtitles.
 Adjust timing with Sub-Sync controls.
+5. .MP4 FILES ARE HEAVILY SUGGESTED.
+You may get mixed results with other filetypes depending how they were encoded, but all .mp4s should work.

 ## Shortcuts & Controls